diarmuidw/PythonBook/Chapter2.md

 ## Conclusion

 In this section, we learned how to create a class in Python and create objects from that class.
 We also learned how to add methods to a class that operate on the instance variables.
-Classes are a powerful way to organize and encapsulate code in Python, and they are a fundamental concept in Object-Oriented Programming.# Chapter 2: Object Oriented Programming in Python
+Classes are a powerful way to organize and encapsulate code in Python, and they are a fundamental concept in Object-Oriented Programming.

 # Inheritance and Polymorphism